zbunde/tutorials.gschool.it/source/computerSetup.liquid.md

 ## <a name="heroku"></a>Create Heroku account

 We will be using [Heroku](http://heroku.com){:target="_blank"} to quickly and easily deploy applications to the Web.
+If you already have a Heroku account, please scroll down to the "I have a Heroku account" section.
+If you do not already have one set up, please follow the instructions below:

 You should sign up for an account on their site.

 Remember your username and password.
 You will need that any time you want to access the Heroku website.